iml130/sola/minhton/docs/algorithms/leave.md

 After that the adjacent information has to be updated.
 For the adjacents of the removed position the adjacent left and adjacent right need to be linked together.
-We do not need to update the adjacents of the replaced position separately, because this will already be done throught the ReplacementUpdate messages.
+We do not need to update the adjacents of the replaced position separately, because this will already be done through the ReplacementUpdate messages.

 <figure markdown>
   <a id="fig_leave_example"></a>